pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/5-control-head.md

 look_front = reachy.head.look_at(x=0.5, y=0, z=0, duration=1.0)
 ```

-The best way to understand how to use the *look_at* is to play with it.
-Picture a position you would like Reachy's head to be in, guess a point which could match for the *look_at* and check if you got it right!
+The best way to understand how to use the `look_at()` function is to experiment with it.
+Picture a position you would like Reachy's head to be in, guess a point for the `look_at()` coordinates, and check if you got it right!

-Another cool thing is that we can combine Reachy's kinematics with the *look_at* so that Reachy's head follows its hand while you're moving it !
+Another cool thing is combining Reachy's kinematics with the `look_at()` so that Reachy's head follows its hand while you're moving it!

 <p align="center">
     {{< video "videos/sdk/look_at_hand.mp4" "80%" >}}